 - Author – can manage and publish their own posts.

 - Contributor – can manage and write their own posts but must rely on the administrator to approve them.

 - Subscriber – can view and edit their own profile (essentially, a user with their own account).

 WordPress is Ready to Use

 Concern: I don’t want to spend a lot of time getting set-up.

 I understand!
 You want to start playing with your new toy (using your new website) right away.
 And WordPress is ready to go right out of the box.
 You can start using WordPress as soon as you install it.

 There is no configuration required, aside from any customization you add to your theme, as well as installing the plug-ins you require.
-Most of the things you are looking for come with the basic WordPress installation, such as integration social media feeds, ability to blog or comment, etc.
+Most of the things you are looking for are included in the basic WordPress installation, such as integration social media feeds, the ability to blog or comment, etc.